 If you use a walker or wheelchair, Lock, Cover and Hold.
-Lock your wheels (if applicable).
+LOCK your wheels (if applicable).
 If using a walker carefully get as low as possible.
-Bend over and cover your head and neck as best you can.
-Then hold on until the shaking stops.
+Bend over and COVER your head and neck as best you can.
+Then HOLD on until the shaking stops.

 Check yourself for injuries and get first aid if necessary.

-Look quickly for damage around you, particularly in buildings where furniture and fittings may have become hazardous.
+Look quickly for damage around you.
+Particularly in buildings where furniture and fittings may have become hazardous.

 Look for small fires and, if possible and safe to do so, extinguish them.

+Turn of water, electricity and gas if advised to.
 If you smell gas or hear a blowing or hissing noise, open a window, get everyone out quickly and turn off the gas if you can.